enzonotario/vitepress-openapi/docs/customizations/playground-examples.md

 ## Examples behavior

-You can control how examples are used in the Playground with `playground.examples.behavior`:
+You can control how examples are used in the Playground.
+Both `behavior` and `playgroundExampleBehavior` accept:

 | Value | Description |
 |-------|-------------|